polystruct/creative/docs/worldpainter/generation.md

 - select *Heightmap* element and set *Reduce layers* to 0, and *Filter* to *Blur 7*.

-When exporting, scale here rather than in WorldPainter (a scale of 3 seems to work fine).
+When exporting, I scale here rather than in WorldPainter (a scale of 3 seems to work fine) as scaling in WorldPainter generates more artefacts that are not that easy to remove (without messing up the relationship with the other exports mentioned later).

 Keep the map open, because it is needed to also generate additional information which I can later import as masks: